 - Responding to the instructor's two questions which will be announced at the end of each day.
 The response for each question is limited to less than 200 words. - Writing a daily reflection which is less than 300 words.
 It is designed to help you to be reflective about what you are learning in the course and to connect course materials to your research.
 Documenting important points from the lectures is also sufficient.

 35% of the grade will be for the group oral presentation.

 - Introducing the educational system and important educational issues of your country.
-It is expected that each member will appromiately present 10 mins.
-The actual presentation time will be determined based on the number of the students enrolled in this course. - The composition of the group members is homogeneous in terms of geographical locations.
+It is expected that each member will appromiately present 15 mins.